Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 *Graphics*
 * Added a small visual effect to celebrate the player when the End Portal is reached.
+* (I) Added a small visual effect when the player gathers an X Sphere.
+* Added a small visual effect when the player crosse a Lava Ring.
+* (I) Added an animated Crystal Golf Tee in all levels, so the ball rests on it before being launched for the very first time.

 *Audio and Music*
-* Added a small audio effect to celebrate the player when the End Portal is reached.
+* (I) Added a small audio effect to celebrate the player when the End Portal is reached.

 *UI*
 * (I) The help text for the **GROUND DASH** is now fixed.
 Due to a bug it showed a copy of the description of the AIR BRAKE.
 The actual description for the GROUN DASH is: "The ball rolls forward, allowing the player to try to collect more X Spheres or to avoid falling from a platform.
 There are a finite amount of charges, but they get replenished each time you land.
 Usable only on the ground".